BestTimesToVisit.com Logo

 Sunrise Serenity at Tunnel View

 Witness the iconic Yosemite Valley unfold before you as the first rays of sun paint El Capitan and Bridalveil Fall in warm hues.
-Arrive before dawn to secure a prime spot and feel the magic of this legendary vista in quiet contemplation, a truly spiritual start to your day.
+Arrive before dawn to secure a prime spot and feel the magic of this legendary vista in quiet contemplation, a stark contrast to the midday crowds.

 Hike to the Top of Vernal and Nevada Falls via the Mist Trail

-Embrace the invigorating spray of the Merced River as you ascend the granite steps of the Mist Trail, feeling the raw power of these magnificent waterfalls.
-For an added challenge and fewer crowds, continue to the top of Nevada Fall for expansive valley views.
+Embrace the invigorating spray of the Merced River as you ascend the granite steps alongside Vernal Fall, feeling the raw power of nature.
+Continue to the more challenging Nevada Fall for expansive valley views, but be prepared for a strenuous climb and wet conditions, especially in spring.

 Stargazing in Yosemite Valley

 Escape the city lights and immerse yourself in the celestial spectacle above Yosemite Valley.
-Find an open meadow like Sentinel Meadow or El Capitan Meadow after dark, lay back, and marvel at the Milky Way stretching across the inky black sky, a humbling reminder of our place in the universe.
+Find an open meadow, like Sentinel Meadow, on a clear, moonless night and marvel at the Milky Way stretching across the inky blackness, a truly humbling experience.

 Picnic Lunch at Mirror Lake